 Provide the latitude and longitude of your facility in decimal degrees format.
-The latitude and longitude of your facility can be determined in several different ways, including through the use of global positioning system (GPS) receivers and U.S. Geological Survey (U.S.G.S.) topographic or quadrangle maps.
-Refer to http://transition.fcc.gov/mb/audio/bickel/DDDMMSS-decimal.html/ for assistance in providing the proper latitude/longitude format.
+The latitude and longitude of your facility can be determined in several different ways, including through the use of global positioning system (GPS) receivers and U.S. Geological Survey (USGS) topographic or quadrangle maps.
+Refer to http://transition.fcc.gov/mb/audio/bickel/DDDMMSSdecimal.html/ for assistance in providing the proper latitude/longitude format.
 For consistency, EPA requests that measurements be taken form the approximate center of the facility.
 Specify which method you used to determine latitude and longitude.
-If a U.S.G.S. topographic map is used, specify the scale of the map used.
+If a USGS topographic map is used, specify the scale of the map used.
 Enter the horizontal reference datum for your latitude and longitude.
-The horizontal reference datum used on USGS topographic maps; it is also available for GPS receivers.
+The horizontal reference datum used on USGS topographic maps is shown on the bottom left corner of USGS topographic maps; it is also available for GPS receivers.